KamoGuy/ReactPrac/README.md

 # ReactPrac
 This is a repo for practicing React.
-Following online tutorials and small React Projects.
+Following online tutorials and doing small React Projects.